centreon/centreon-documentation/en/graph-views/known-issues.md

   ------------------------------------------------------------------------------
   Issues                        Workaround if exists
   ----------------------------- ------------------------------------------------
-  In some rare case, the        To update the content: Restart Tomcat (type: content of a container may    systemctl restart tomcat) and contact support so not seem modifiable.
+  In some rare case, the        To update the content: Restart centreon-map (type: content of a container may    systemctl restart centreon-map) and contact support so not seem modifiable.
 In fact, we can analyze your platform. it can be edited but the
   rendering is not updated on